Chase Vaughn

-Chase Vaughn (born September 4, 1988) is an American football linebacker for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Chase Vaughn (born September 4, 1988) is an American former football linebacker.
 He played football at Smoky Hill High School in Aurora, Colorado and college football at Colorado State University-Pueblo in Pueblo, Colorado.

-Vaughn has also been a member of the Colorado Ice in the Indoor Football League (IFL) and the Las Vegas Locomotives of the United Football League (UFL).
+Vaughn was also a member of the Colorado Ice in the Indoor Football League (IFL), and the Las Vegas Locomotives of the United Football League (UFL).
 He currently holds the CSU-Pueblo record for sacks in a single game (4.5).